xulman/TomancakLab/7_putLabels/README.md

 # Download the script

 You can directly [open the script here](https://raw.githubusercontent.com/xulman/TomancakLab/master/7_putLabels/1_readAndPutLabels.py), and download it by clicking *Save page as* from your browser menu.
+Choose *Format: Page Source* to save the script in the right format, which is the `.py` extension.

 Alternatively, you can [download the whole repository](https://github.com/xulman/TomancakLab/archive/master.zip) and unzip it.
 The script is in the `7_putLabels` folder.